patricklafrance/mf-enhanced-poc/Zack.md

 loadRemote("remote1/HelloWorld.jsx").then(mod => console.log("Module loaded!", mod));
 ```

-However, when the plugin remote configuration is configured with `mf-manifest.json` as an entry point, the `errorLoadRemote` hook is NOT called:
+However, when using ``ModuleFederationPlugin` and the remote is configured with `mf-manifest.json` as an entry point, the `errorLoadRemote` hook is NOT called:

 ```js webpack.config.js
 import ModuleFederation from "@module-federation/enhanced/webpack";